 If you want to go the natural remedy route (after speaking with your doctor), know that there are several methodologies you can try, from natural hormonal inhibitors to losing weight, eating healthy, and implementing a workout regimen.

-- Aromatase inhibitors — these are natural estrogen blockers that men can take to regulate their hormonal imbalance.
+These are natural estrogen blockers that men can take to regulate their hormonal imbalance.
 Studies have shown that aromatase inhibitors can also prevent cancer in postmenopausal women.
 Grape seed extract is one natural aromatase inhibitor.
 Other common estrogen blockers include chrysin, wild nettle root, and maca.
 In regards to maca aiding in infertility issues, one study found that in nine men who took maca for four months had an increase in “seminal volume, sperm count, and sperm motility.”

-- Healthy diet and exercise — A nutritious, fertility-friendly diet is a big part of balancing your hormones.
+A nutritious, fertility-friendly diet is a big part of balancing your hormones.
 Consider adding plants in the cabbage family (like broccoli) to your diet.
 Vegetables are packed with much-needed electrolytes, and cruciferous vegetables hold DIM, which is a phytonutrient that helps with estrogen metabolism.
 Adding in a regular exercise routine that combines cardio and strength training can help balance hormones — for example, getting your heart rate up to an active level for, at a minimum, 30 minutes each day, increases estrogen levels.

-- Reducing or eliminating alcohol consumption — Studies have shown that even moderate drinking can play a part in female infertility.
+Studies have shown that even moderate drinking can play a part in female infertility.
 Chronic drinking can affect the hormones that regulate your reproductive system, like androgens and estrogens.
 These hormones are synthesized by the testes and ovaries, respectively.
 An overabundance of alcohol can affect how these hormones are synthesized, leading to negative effects on fertility.

-- Avoid parabens — Steer clear of parabens in personal care products whenever possible.
+Steer clear of parabens in personal care products whenever possible.
 This information is usually located on the label of the product.
 Deodorants, shampoos, and other toiletries often contain parabens, which are used for the preservation of the cosmetic item.
 Their purpose is to actually prevent harmful bacterial growth but the FDA does not have solid information on their effect on humans.
 However, a 2011 study by the University of Michigan found that avoiding parabens can help balance hormones.

 Treating hormonal imbalances with your doctor